littlefs-project/littlefs/DESIGN.md

 of interesting technology and ideas in this area, the nature of spinning magnetic disks encourage properties, such as grouping writes near each other, that don't make as much sense on recent storage types.
-For instance, on flash, write locality is not important and can actually increase wear destructively.
+For instance, on flash, write locality is not important and can actually increase wear.

 One of the most popular designs for flash filesystems is called the [logging filesystem](https://en.wikipedia.org/wiki/Log-structured_file_system).
 The flash filesystems [jffs](https://en.wikipedia.org/wiki/JFFS) and [yaffs](https://en.wikipedia.org/wiki/YAFFS) are good examples.
-In logging filesystem, data is not store in a data structure on disk, but instead the changes to the files are stored on disk.
-This has several neat advantages, such as the fact that the data is written in a cyclic log format naturally wear levels as a side effect.
+In a logging filesystem, data is not stored in a data structure on disk, but instead the changes to the files are stored on disk.
+This has several neat advantages, such as the fact that the data is written in a cyclic log format and as such naturally wear levels as a side effect.
 And, with a bit of error detection, the entire filesystem can easily be designed to be resilient to power loss.
 The journaling component of most modern day filesystems is actually a reduced form of a logging filesystem.
 However, logging filesystems have a difficulty scaling as the size of storage increases.
-And most filesystems compensate by caching large parts of the filesystem in RAM, a strategy that is unavailable for embedded systems.
+And most filesystems compensate by caching large parts of the filesystem in RAM, a strategy that is inappropriate for embedded systems.

 Another interesting filesystem design technique is that of [copy-on-write (COW)](https://en.wikipedia.org/wiki/Copy-on-write).